-- 2.1 On 31 March 2020 the PCC held treasury investments totalling £15.231m and £36.443m external debt. - 2.2 This is set out in further detail in Appendix 1 Table 1.
+- 2.1 On 31 March 2021 the Commissioner held treasury investments totalling £27.675m and £48.400m external debt. - 2.2 This is set out in further detail in Appendix 1 Table 1.
 Forecast changes in these sums are shown in the balance sheet analysis in Appendix 1 Table 2. - 2.3 The underlying need to borrow for capital purposes is measured by the Capital Financing Requirement (CFR), while usable reserves and working capital are the underlying resources available for investment.
-The PCC's current strategy is to maintain borrowing and investments below their underlying levels, sometimes known as internal borrowing. - 2.4 Over the forecast period CFR will decrease by the amounts reflecting the reduction in the existing liabilities (e.g. minimum revenue provision) and will increase by any new unfinanced capital expenditure. - 2.5 CIPFA's Prudential Code for Capital Finance in Local Authorities recommends that the total debt should be lower than its highest forecast CFR over the next three years.
-Appendix 1 Table 8 shows that the PCC expects to comply with this recommendation during 2021/22. - 2.6 The economic background, credit outlook and interest rate forecasts, provided by Arlingclose, is shown at Appendix 4. - 2.7 Given that investment interest rates are currently negligible with little prospect of significant short term changes, a budget of £12k has been set for 2021/22.
-For new borrowing the rate range is 1.00% to 1.85% depending on the term and source of the loan. - 2.8 Liability benchmark: To compare the PCC's actual borrowing against an alternative strategy, a liability benchmark has been calculated.
-This benchmark is the minimum amount of debt that the PCC would hold if internal borrowing was used up to the maximum level possible (i.e. using all reserves and cashflow surpluses).
-The PCC's liability benchmark is shown at Appendix 1 Table 3.
+The Commissioner's current strategy is to maintain borrowing and investments below their underlying levels, sometimes known as internal borrowing. - 2.4 Over the forecast period CFR will decrease by the amounts reflecting the reduction in the existing liabilities (e.g. minimum revenue provision) and will increase by any new unfinanced capital expenditure. - 2.5 CIPFA's Prudential Code for Capital Finance in Local Authorities recommends that the total debt should be lower than its highest forecast CFR over the next three years.
+Appendix 2 Table 8 shows that the Commissioner expects to comply with this recommendation during 2022/23. - 2.6 The economic background, credit outlook and interest rate forecasts, provided by Arlingclose, is shown at Appendix 5. - 2.7 Given that investment interest rates are currently negligible with little prospect of significant short term changes, a budget of £12.7k has been set for 2022/23.
+For new borrowing the rate range is 0.02% to 2.00% depending on the term and source of the loan. - 2.8 Liability benchmark: To compare the Commissioner's actual borrowing against an alternative strategy, a liability benchmark has been calculated showing the lowest risk level of borrowing.
+This benchmark is the minimum amount of debt that the Commissioner would hold if internal borrowing was used up to the maximum level possible (i.e. using all reserves and cashflow surpluses).
+The Commissioner's liability benchmark is shown at Appendix 1 Table 3.
 This assumes the same forecasts as Appendix 1 Table 2, but that cash and investment balances are kept to a minimum level of £10m at each year-end to maintain sufficient liquidity but minimise credit risk. - 2.9 Following on from the medium-term forecasts in Appendix 1 Table 3, the long-term liability benchmark assumes capital expenditure funded by external and internal borrowing; and minimum revenue provision on new capital expenditure based on various years depending on the type of asset.